evg-cv/CSVProcessor/README.md

 ## Execution

-- Please set the EXCEL_PATH variable in settings file with the absolute path of an excel file to process.

-- Please navigate the directory of this project and run the following command.
+- Please navigate to the directory of this project and run the following command.

     ```
         python3 app.py